-For example, for every time your A-K runs into AA, you're going to have multiple run-ins with hands such as A-Q, A-J, and K-Q. Statistically, you're more likely to run into QQ than KK, and there are more nondominated suited-connector hands than the contents of this list combined.
+For example, for every time your A-K runs into AA, you'll have multiple run-ins with hands such as A-Q, A-J, and K-Q. Statistically you're more likely to run into QQ than KK, and there are more non-dominated suited-connector hands than the contents of this list combined.

 Now to run some equity numbers on how A-K holds up against multiple hands in a single pot.
-I'm using the same range as I used for the single-opponent calculations, but I will set up a few scenarios.
+This is the same range as for the single-opponent calculations but with a few extra scenarios.

 First, let's start with a direct comparison.
-We're going to assume that your A♠ K♠ got all-in against seven opponents pre-flop, allowing all hands to see a river (unlikely, I know, but this is exclusively for statistical evaluation):
+We'll assume that your A♠ K♠ got all-in against seven opponents pre-flop, allowing all hands to see a river (unlikely, of course, but this is exclusively for statistical evaluation):

-(You might have noticed that I changed the suits of some cards, and left out the second A-Q example.
-I had to do this to remove all instances of two players holding the same card at once.)
+(You might have noticed that the suits of some cards have changed and the second A-Q example was left out.
+This is to remove all instances of two players holding the same card at once.)

 (On a separate note, take a look at AA: a 30% win rate while getting 7-1.
 It's for this reason players such as Mike Caro believe AA is best played multiway to optimize long-term results.)

-If we take a more likely scenario, the numbers will change dramatically.
-In this scenario we're going to put A-K into a limped pot against the type of hands you'll commonly see all at once.
-If no one raises, chances are no one is holding AA or KK.
+If we take a more likely scenario the numbers will change dramatically.
+In this scenario we put A-K into a limped pot against the type of hands you'll commonly see all at once.
+If no one raises chances are no one is holding AA or KK.

-As I mentioned earlier, this first article is exclusively aimed at helping you understand your equity with A-K. The numbers in this article are the control to start from - ground zero.
+Again, this is just to help you understand your equity with A-K. The numbers are the control to start from - ground zero.